It's Your Choice 2019

 You need to file an electronic or paper application as notification for the following changes to your benefits/payroll/personnel office within 30 days of the change.
-Annuitants and continuants will need to contact ETF.
+Retirees and continuants will need to contact ETF.
 Additional information may be required.
 Failure to report changes on time may result in loss of benefits or delay payment of claims.

-You have the responsibility to inform your employer (ETF for annuitants and continuants) of any dependents losing eligibility for coverage under the Wisconsin Public Employers Group Health Insurance Program.
+You have the responsibility to inform your employer (ETF for retirees and continuants) of any dependents losing eligibility for coverage under the Wisconsin Public Employers Group Health Insurance Program.
 Under federal law, if notification is not made within 60 days of the later of (1) the event that caused the loss of coverage, or (2) the end of the period of coverage, the right to continuation coverage is lost.
 A voluntary change in coverage from a family plan to a single plan does not create a continuation opportunity.

 If you were enrolled in family coverage before your marriage, you need to complete an electronic or paper application as soon as possible to report your change in marital status, add your new spouse (and stepchildren) to the coverage, and if applicable, change your name.
 In most cases, coverage for the newly added dependent(s) will be effective as of the date of marriage.
-(See the Life Change Event Guide and Question: What if my spouse/domestic partner and I work for the same employer?)
+(See the Life Change Event Guide and Question: What if my spouse and I work for the same employer?)